-Most commercial wind generation is designed to be permanent and have a lot of storage, so it operates best at the average and high wind speeds (power as V2 biasses towards high speeds).
+Most commercial wind generation is designed to be permanent, have a lot of storage and operate best at the average and high wind speeds (power as V2 biasses towards high speeds).
 That's not what we want here, we want some power at low wind speeds and not to break at high wind speeds.
 Moreover, varying the pitch of the blades by anything other than bending/stretching is too complex.

 The main advantage of vertical axis wind turbines is that they don't have to be oriented to point into the wind.
 The main disadvantage is that they are just not as efficient as vertical axis wind turbines.